Trends in Atomic Radius |

 Ionic Radius

-- Cations are smaller than their respective atoms as electrons are removed from the highest energy level (valence shell) reducing the radius of the cation.
+- Cations are smaller than their respective atoms as electrons are removed from the highest energy level (valence shell) while the positive nuclear charge remains the same thereby increasing the attraction between the remaining electrons and the nucleus resulting in a reduction in the size of the radius of the cation.

 - Anions are larger than their respective atoms as electrons are added to the highest energy level (valence shell) the repulsion between the negatively charged electrons increases the ionic radius.